ShiinaKochiya/angelina-chan-sc/README.md

 - 'adminRoles': Admin role (implementation of an array of one planned)

 Another one (`./src/data/quiz.json`)
-- U gotta make ur own quiz, cos I don't wanna spoil the answers
+- U gotta make ur own quiz, cos I don't wanna spoil the answers (instructions soon)

 For more info on creating a bot and obtaining a bot token, go here: https://github.com/discord-apps/bot-tutorial